jgruber/f5-appsvcs-demo/static/ISC_API_Gateway.md

 Demonstration Integration Exercises
 -------------------

-In the following exercises we are going to illustrate the use of your trusted device through an orchestration application.
+In the following exercises we are going to illustrate the use of the API Services Gateway as part of an orchestration application.
 The orchestration application is made up of multiple micro services.
 We are going to launch all of these micro services as a single deployment using ```docker-compose```

 In these exercises you will need:

-- At least one target BIG-IP system whose management address is reachable from the container
+- At least one target BIG-IP system whose management address is reachable from the API Services Gateway container
-- Administrative role credentials to the BIG-IP
+- Administrative role credentials to the BIG-IP in order to create a device trust with the API Services Gateway
 - The ability to launch a deployment of containers using ```docker-compose```

 ### Exercise #11 - Launching The Micro Services Deployment with ```docker-compose```